hm-badhon/hm-badhon/README.md

 - 🧠 Creating intelligent algorithms that understand and learn from data.
 - 🤖 Designing and building robots that bridge the digital and physical realms.
-- 🎓 B.Sc's in EEE with a focus on Robotics, Machine Learning, AI.
+- 🎓 B.Sc's in EEE with a focus on Robotics, Machine Learning & AI.

 ## 📈 GitHub Stats